conacts/obsidian/File Types.md

 ```

 #### .tar.gz / .gz
 Gzip `.gz` file compression.
-When combined with [[Files#tar|.tar]] we get the format `.tar.gz` which utilizes the format of both consolidation of multiple files into one and the compression algorithm of gzip.
+When combined with [[File Types#tar|.tar]] we get the format `.tar.gz` which utilizes the format of both consolidation of multiple files into one and the compression algorithm of gzip.

 ###### .tar.gz / .gz Magic Bytes
 ``` hex